American entry into World War I: Sinking of US merchant ships

-The Germans sank ten American merchant ships from February 3, 1917, through April 4, 1917, though news about the schooner Marguerite didn't arrive until after Wilson signed the declaration of war.
+Germany sank ten US merchant ships from February 3, 1917, through April 4, 1917, though news about the schooner Marguerite did not arrive until after Wilson signed the declaration of war.

 Outraged public opinion now overwhelmingly supported Wilson when he asked Congress for a declaration of war on April 2, 1917.

 It was voted approved by a Joint Session (not merely the Senate) on April 6, 1917, and Wilson signed it the following afternoon.